vukics/cppqed/doc/introduction.markdown

 ===================

 The framework provides building blocks (refered to as \ref glossaryelement "“elements”") for \ref glossarycomposite quantum systems, which come in two types:
-1. \ref glossaryelementfree elementary free subsystems\endlink, where “free” means that the system has only one quantum number;
+1. \ref glossaryelementfree "elementary free subsystems", where “free” means that the system has only one quantum number;
-2. \ref glossaryelementinteraction interactions\endlink between such free systems.
+2. \ref glossaryelementinteraction "interactions" between such free systems.

 The representation of composites was designed in such a way that recursivity is possible in their definition: a composite system can act as a building block for an even more composite system.
 (As yet, no working example of this possibility has been implemented; but e.g. we may think about systems composed of several atoms with both external and internal degrees of freedom.)